techyugadi/phpwebserver_docker/README.md

 It is recommended that you run the docker using a command-line like:

-docker run -i -t -v /home/user/content:/content -p 3363:80 your_user/phpwebserver
+docker run -v /home/user/content:/content -p 3363:80 your_user/phpwebserver

 Replace your_user by your user name.